IaintHamburger/IaintHamburger/README.md

-🐟🐟🐟 sakana~~
-I'm from Taiwan
+Taiwanese, 17y/o
-A 9th grade weirdo
+A 11th grade weirdo
 I dont know how to code
 Teach me if u can :D
 That would be lovely if u do that
+I can teach you guitar if you want 👀
-Discord: Hambaga＃8026
+Discord: iainthamburger
 <!--
 **IaintHamburger/IaintHamburger** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.